Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our team's comprehensive guide to the best available GRE private tutoring services based on the factors that matter most

-If you’re eyeing a top tier, selective grad school program, there’s a chance you’re going to need to score in at least the 60th or 70th percentile for both verbal and quant – regardless of what you’ve heard admissions committees say about the importance of GRE scores.
+If you’re eyeing a top-tier, selective grad school program, you’re going to need to score in at least the 60th or 70th percentile.
 And to get those types of scores, there’s likely no better way to prep than with a 1-on-1 private tutoring package.
 But where do you start in choosing one?
 In this guide, we evaluate all the major GRE tutoring companies out there and rate out their services based on a variety of factors, including price, quality of their tutors, score guarantees, and whether courses come bundled with the tutoring.

 To quickly navigate through this GRE tutoring guide, use the jump-to links above to read more on each company.